When Is the Medicare Part D Open Enrollment Period?

 If you want to get coverage for your medications, you can enroll in a Medicare Part D drug plan during the annual Medicare Part D Open Enrollment.
-If you already get Part D benefits, the open enrollment period is also a time when you can explore other plan options.
-There are a variety of choices you can make concerning prescription drug coverage for Medicare Part D Open Enrollment 2019.
-Read on to learn about your options, other election periods for Medicare Part D, eligibility requirements, and how you can get help choosing the right Part D plan for you.
+If you already have Part D benefits, the open enrollment period is also a time when you can explore other plan options.
+There are a variety of choices you can make concerning prescription drug coverage for Medicare Part D Open Enrollment 2022.

 When Does Medicare Part D Open Enrollment Start?

-Medicare Part D Open Enrollment 2019 started October 15.
-This date began the fall Open Enrollment for Medicare, also known as the Annual Election Period or Annual Enrollment Period (AEP).
+Medicare Part D Open Enrollment 2022 starts on October 15.
+This date began Medicare’s Annual Election Period or Annual Enrollment Period (AEP).
 To access Part D benefits during this time, you can: